-May 19: 695 persons tested positive at a fish-processing factory in Tema after a worker contracted the virus and infected over 500 workers there.
+- May 11: The government of Ghana, through the office of the Ghana Tourism Authority, gave hotels, bars and restaurants permission to reopen but to operate under enhanced social distancing procedures. - May 19: 695 persons tested positive at a fish-processing factory in Tema after a worker contracted the virus and infected over 500 workers there.

-- July 20: The President gave an order for the second phase of a nationwide disinfection exercise to limit the spread of COVID-19 in Ghana. - July 23: The government announced GHC 600 million coronavirus poverty alleviation fund to support micro, small and medium enterprises.
+- July - July 20: The President gave an order for the second phase of a nationwide disinfection exercise to limit the spread of COVID-19 in Ghana. - July 23: The government announced GHC 600 million coronavirus poverty alleviation fund to support micro, small and medium enterprises.